-Jean Hilliard's body was frozen for six hours in -22-degree weather.
+Jean Hilliard's body was frozen for six hours in -22 degree weather.
 Miraculously, she survived.

 All Jean Hilliard remembers is blackness, falling asleep, and then waking up.
 Unbeknownst to her, doctors had declared Hilliard a medical miracle after she recovered from being frozen for six hours in subzero temperatures.
-Indeed, the baffling case of this “hibernating woman” remains a medical marvel, nearly 40 years later.
+Indeed, the baffling case of this “hibernating woman” remains a medical marvel nearly 40 years later.

 Jean Hilliard’s Cold Walk Home

-19-year-old Jean Hilliard was living in her small hometown of Lengby, Minn in December 1980.
+19-year-old Jean Hilliard was living in her small hometown of Lengby, Minnesota in December 1980.
 As of 2017, the town had a population of a mere 87, and just outside its limits are forests, lakes, and farmland in the north-central part of the state.

 “I had gone into town and met some friends,” Hilliard recalled to Minnesota Public Radio.

-Hilliard had just left the Fosston American Legion, where all the young adults in Lengby typically spent the evening as it was the coolest hang-out for townsfolk in this part of Minnesota.
+Hilliard had just left the Fosston American Legion, where young adults in Lengby typically spent the evening as it was the coolest hang-out for townsfolk in this part of Minnesota.
 Her dad’s Ford LTD had rear-wheel drive and no anti-lock brakes, which made for a dangerous vehicle to have while navigating a frozen, icy road.

 When the car slid into a ditch, Hilliard in her cowboy boots, began to walk for help.
 Her friend, Wally Nelson, was but two miles down the road after all.